-The HVAC industry is comprised of companies that primarily install and service heating, ventilation, and air-conditioning (HVAC) and refrigeration equipment.
-Here’s is a quick summary of what HVAC multiples look like.
+The HVAC industry is mainly companies that primarily install and service heating, ventilation, air-conditioning (HVAC), and refrigeration equipment.
+Here is a quick summary of what HVAC multiples look like.
 Be sure to also check out our post on Valuing your HVAC Company.

 According to our data, in 2019 HVAC companies transacted at an average revenue multiple of 0.46x.
 In order to derive an implied value of a business, apply the multiple by the most recent 12-month period revenue.
 The calculation is as follows:

 Revenue X Multiple = Value of the Business

 For instance, if an HVAC company generates $650,000 in revenue and transacts at a 0.46x multiple, then the business value is worth approximately $299,000.

 This calculation is straightforward.
 However, most HVAC companies do not transact on a revenue multiple.
 The reason being, a revenue multiple does not take into consideration the operations of a business.
 As such, this multiple is not relied upon.
 Therefore, it is important to look at cash flow multiples.
 Cash flow multiples consider expenses that impact the cash flow.
 For instance; rent, COGS, and salaries.

 In 2019, the average SDE multiple was 2.6x for HVAC companies.
 To derive an implied value of the business apply this multiple to SDE.
 The calculation is as follows: